victorgzv/blog/_posts/2018-10-12-Accessing pixels using OpenCV.md

 title: Accessing pixels using OpenCV
 categories: [Image Processing ]
 ---
-In this week lecture we looked at pixels.A pixel is the smallest unit of a digital image.
+In this week lecture we looked at pixels.
+A pixel is the smallest unit of a digital image.
 Accessing pixels can be useful to to change the characteristics of an specific pixel or a set of pixels.

 There are 5 pieces of information to identify a pixel: I, J and RGB.
 The format of a pixel looks as follows: I[i,j,c]

-* i is the row number and is equivalent to y
+* i is the row number and is equivalent to y.
-* j is thecolumn number and is equivalent to x
+* j is thecolumn number and is equivalent to x.
 * c represents the colour: 0 blue, 1 green and 2 red.
 (Remember RGB in opencv is BGR)